 “In the beginning was the Word (the Logos, the expressed concept, here personified).
 (The Authentic New Testament” – by Hugh Schonfield

-And so, I believe Anthony Buzzard’s paraphrasing of the prologue gives a much better sense with respect to the understanding of John and his fellow Jews during the first century:
+And so, I believe Anthony Buzzard’s paraphrasing of the prologue gives a a somewhat better sense with respect to the understanding of John and his fellow Jews during the first century:

 “In the beginning there was a divine word and it was stored in God’s heart and was his own creative self-expression.
 All things came into being through that divine word and without it nothing was made that was made…” – see http://www.focusonthekingdom.org/articles/john1.htm#_ftn10

 But I believe the very best and most faithful translation is that provided by Dr Jacobus Schoneveld and Uriel Ben Mordechai quite independently of each other: